lis-kp/alice/README.md

     ```>sh run_mctaco.sh```

-    ** Note that the difference is that we add the --virtual_teacher parameter in the training command.
+    <font color="blue">Note that the difference is that we add the --virtual_teacher parameter in the training command.</font>

     --------------------------------------------

     Running ALICE on RoBERTa_LARGE model